static-code-generators/ans/README.md

-# ans-jpeg
+# ANS JPEG
-A JPEG Encoder/Decoder from scratch with Asymmetric Numeral Systems support
+A JPEG Encoder/Decoder written from scratch in C.
+Also supports ANS (de)compression.